DanielFlockhart/Molecular-Generation/README.md

 ## Features

-The project consists of the following main components (Detailed Descriptions Further Below):
+The project consists of the following main components :
 1. **Preprocessing** - A [dataset](https://www.nature.com/articles/s41597-022-01142-7) of smiles is sorted and processed by accessing the dataset of smiles, rescaling and normalising the molecules so trained models has less representations and relationships to learn.
 This will improve the learning rate.

 2. **Training** - Training is currently done using either a Vartiational Auto Encoder or Generative Adversaral Network.

 3. **New Molecules Generation** - New molecules are generated.

+A more detailed documentation of features will be updated soon.
 ## Installation

 1. Clone the repository: